List of technology in the Dune universe: Description

 As described in the 1965 novel Dune, a stillsuit is a "body-enclosing garment" of Fremen design which performs the "functions of heat dissipation and filtering bodily wastes" to reclaim moisture.
-Perspiration, urine, and the saliva expelled during respiration are captured by the stillsuit and filtered, and reclaimed water is made available for drinking through a tube at the neck.
+Perspiration, urine, and the water vapor expelled during respiration are captured by the stillsuit and filtered, and reclaimed water accumulates in pockets and is made available for drinking through a tube at the neck.
 Walking and breathing provide the pumping action to move water through the filtration process and provide the necessary heat exchange.
 Without a stillsuit, the average person on Arrakis could lose more than 10 liters of water daily through their pores, but the stillsuit reduces that loss to 5 milliliters.
 Imperial Planetologist Liet-Kynes describes the stillsuit in Dune:

 It's basically a micro-sandwich—a high-efficiency filter and heat-exchange system.
 The skin-contact layer's porous.
 Perspiration passes through it, having cooled the body ... near-normal evaporation process.
 The next two layers ... include heat exchange filaments and salt precipitators.
 Salt's reclaimed.
 Motions of the body, especially breathing and some osmotic action provide the pumping force.
 Reclaimed water circulates to catchpockets from which you draw it through this tube in the clip at your neck ...
 Urine and feces are processed in the thigh pads.
 In the open desert, you wear this filter across your face, this tube in the nostrils with these plugs to ensure a tight fit.
 Breathe in through the mouth filter, out through the nose tube.
 With a Fremen suit in good working order, you won't lose more than a thimbleful of moisture a day".

 Due to its scarcity on Arrakis, water and its preservation are sacred to the Fremen.